tiago-gsantos/ist-iaed-proj2/README.md

-# NAME - Project X
+# IAED - Project 2
-Project X of the NAME course @ IST - 202X/2X
+Project 2 of the Introduction to Algorithms and Data Structures course @ IST - 2022/23

 ### Objective
+Continuation of the public transport management system from project 1 with more commands.